skurhse/bass/README.md

 <dl>
  <dt>In one sentence, what is k8s?</dt>
- <dd>Kubernetes is an open-source orchestration platform that automates the deployment, management and scaling of containerized workloads and services.</dd>
+ <dd>Kubernetes is an open-source orchestration platform that automates deployment and management of containerized workloads and services.</dd>
 </dl>